Objective of this KB is to answer a few frequent requests/questions Tech support receives in related to the upgrades.

 4.Why my upgrade didn’t start and it went past the planned start time on the HI change?

-The upgrade can take up to 1 hour to trigger on the instance from the planned start time of the HI change.
+***Instance upgrade can take up to 1 hour to trigger on the instance from the planned start time of the HI Change.

 You can check the *upgrade jobs by going to the below URL.

-Please make sure the value on System ID is blank.
-If there is a value, please make sure that this is selected to –None--
+Please make sure the value on System ID is blank on the "Upgrade" Job.
+If there is a value, please make sure that this is selected to --None--

-Hardcoding the System ID is a bad approach and there are chances that the node selected can be a far node (from secondary DC) and the upgrade can run for long.
+Hardcoding the System ID is a bad approach and there are chances that the node selected can be a far node (from secondary DC in case of HA) and the upgrade can run for long.

 5.What is the best process to DRY RUN my upgrade?

 - Option 1: Initiate a clone from PROD to SUBPROD including (Default is EXCLUDE) attachments, audit and log and then upgrade the SUB PROD instance.
 Including the above specified tables are very important as these are the largest tables on an instance and index creation/schema changes to this table can take a major chunk of the total upgrade time.
 If they are excluded, that time cannot be factored into the planned upgrade activity.
 From London, during a clone you have an option to select the amount of data on task tables( Default is 90 days).
 Please make sure you are selecting "Full" as we need the full task table to analyze the correct timelines.

 Upgrades should be DRY RUN multiple times.
 If we do a proper testing of upgrade on SUB PROD’s the upgrade on PROD will go fine and the support is available 24X7 to look into any unforeseen issue.